-I'm excited to interview Gabriela Rosa for the blog!
+I’m excited to interview Gabriela Rosa for the blog!
 Let’s dig into the impact of herbs and teas on fertility.

 Gabriela Rosa is an internationally renowned natural fertility expert, the founder and clinical director of NaturalFertilityBreakthrough.com (an integrative medicine, global practice servicing patients all over the world) and the host of the free #14DayFertilityChallenge program.
 Through the use of her 7 step F.E.R.T.I.L.E.
 Method, Gabriela and her team blend the best of science and self-care to deliver world class treatment based on her 11 Pillars of Fertility foundations.
 Since 2000, Gabriela and her team have helped thousands of couples overcome infertility and miscarriage, even when other treatments have failed.

 Today she is helping us dive into fertility teas and fertility herbs.